-Frøydis Petersen Jensen is a Research Assistant at the Center for Research on Discretion and Paternalism.
+Frøydis Petersen Jensen is a PhD Fellow at the Center for Research on Discretion and Paternalism.
 She holds a Master’s Degree in Sociology from the University of Oslo.

 Frøydis has previously worked as an organizational consultant in the Welfare Alliance, a network of several voluntary organizations that work for a more inclusive welfare state and strengthening the rights of voluntary groups.